Daylen1160/APSC160-Exam-Practice/README.md

 To do it through downloading, click *Code* then *Download ZIP*.
 Then open the folder in your IDE.

-You can also just create the `template.c`, `solution.c`, and `testing.c` files yourself, and then copy and paste from this website. (like what I did in onlineGDB)
+You can also just create the `template.c`, `solution.c`, and `testing.c` files yourself, and then copy and paste from this website. (like what I did in OnlineGDB)

 ---
 <ins> For Arduino questions: </ins>

-In the `problem.md` file, there is a template to TinkerCAD
+In the `problem.md` file, there is a template to TinkerCAD.
+Complete the program there, and make sure it is set to private.

 ## Topics Covered

 - **C Programming**